 The MTA’s immediate task is both operational and psychological: provide reliable service to the riders who need transit now, and demonstrate to them, as well as to everyone watching, that it can do so without spurring further Covid-19 outbreaks.
 Indeed, the MTA’s success or failure here doesn’t just affect transit.
 “The first challenge is convincing the public” of “actual levels of safety and perceived levels of safety,” says Tom Prendergast, MTA chairman from 2013 to 2017.
 Subways and buses are the first real test of whether New Yorkers can crowd safely into any indoor space, an outcome relevant to everything from Broadway theaters to nightclubs to group fitness classes.

-On that front, the MTA, like other global transit systems, is requiring riders to wear masks and providing them to those without (compliance is high, though far from universal).
+On that front, the MTA, like other global transit systems, is requiring riders to wear masks and providing them to those without (the compliance rate has been high).
 The agency is aggressively cleaning trains and stations—ending overnight service, from 1 AM to 5 AM, for the first time ever, partly to carry out this task.
+(The closure was recently scaled back to 2 AM to 4 AM.)
 “Riders returning to the system for the first time in months immediately notice how clean it is,” Feinberg says.
 The MTA is even using ultraviolet light to disinfect empty trains and stations and is experimenting with HEPA-level filters to circulate and purify air more effectively throughout the system.
 It’s moving quickly toward touchless turnstile entry, letting riders tap a contactless credit card against the turnstile machine to get in instead of making them touch a MetroCard vending-machine surface with their hands.

 As long as the MTA keeps up social-media and marketing campaigns to remind the public that wearing masks is key, Prendergast thinks, people will comply.
 “Going back to the early 2000s, when I would go to Asia,” he says, “it was fairly commonplace.
 People would just wear masks.
 The more people see it as normal behavior,” he said, the more they will do it.
 “I thought they were doing it to protect themselves . . . but most said no, I’m doing it to protect someone else.”
 He counsels “a steady drumbeat message, if you address some of these behavior issues, someone telling [riders,] . . .
 ‘If you do it, it’s less likely the virus comes back,’ it’s less likely you have to go [back] to a shelter-in-place strategy.”

 Its plan to keep trains less crowded means that the MTA will court indefinite fiscal disaster—running 100 percent of service, or close to it, with a small fraction of its fare and toll revenues.
 Of the MTA’s roughly $17.2 billion annual budget, $8.6 billion comes from fare and toll revenues and $6.5 billion comes from dedicated tax subsidies, including a portion of the downstate sales tax as well as petroleum taxes, real estate–related levies, and payroll taxes—all deeply affected by the shutdowns and a potentially slow economic recovery.
 (The rest of the budget comes from smaller sources, such as advertising and the MTA’s own retail real-estate rentals.)
-In April, the MTA contracted McKinsey consultants to estimate revenue losses at the agency; the consultants figure that between lower revenues and $700 million in extra costs for cleaning and the like, the MTA faces a $7 billion to $8.5 billion deficit this year, and a $5.1 billion to $7.8 billion deficit next year.
+Last April, the MTA contracted McKinsey consultants to estimate revenue losses at the agency; the consultants figured that between lower revenues and $700 million in extra costs for cleaning and the like, the MTA faced a $7 billion to $8.5 billion deficit in 2020, and a $5.1 billion to $7.8 billion deficit this year.
 That’s not so much a budget deficit as the obliteration of a budget.

 City government has a role to play in reducing crowding on subways and in redesigning streets to encourage people to bike, walk, or take a bus to work, rather than choose one of two unpalatable alternatives: take a private car, thus increasing congestion, or stay away altogether.
 Polly Trottenberg, the city’s transportation commissioner, notes that the pandemic “really drove home how much essential workers rely on buses,” with bus use, generally lower than that of subway ridership, often exceeding it during the crisis.
-And, she notes, “with no traffic, the buses have moved,” with Manhattan bus speeds up 30 percent, to 7.7 miles per hour, in mid-May (since then, car traffic has picked up).
+And, she notes, “with no traffic, the buses have moved,” with Manhattan bus speeds up 30 percent, to 7.7 miles per hour, in mid-May.

-As New York starts to reopen, the city can build on its success of last year, in making 14th Street, a major Manhattan thoroughfare, into a mostly bus-only road.
+As New York starts to reopen, the city can build on its success of 2019, in making 14th Street, a major Manhattan thoroughfare, into a mostly bus-only road.
 “We showed, with 14th Street, pretty phenomenal results,” explains Trottenberg.
-In late spring, the DOT unveiled a plan to build 20 more miles of bus lanes and busways across the five boroughs, including a marquee project to make all of Fifth Avenue, from 59th Street to 34th Street, into a bus-only corridor.
+The DOT is building 20 more miles of bus lanes and busways across the five boroughs, including a marquee project to make all of Fifth Avenue, from 59th Street to 34th Street, into a bus-only corridor.
 “Fifth Avenue is a five-borough bus route,” Trottenberg says, as it “carries express routes from all the other boroughs.”
 It’s also an “iconic street,” with the busway possibly leaving more room for bicyclists and pedestrians.
-Yet the plan has inexplicably stalled over the summer.

 Bicycles, too, “have proved, obviously, an important mode of transportation,” adds Trottenberg.
 In the first weeks of the shutdown, “all modes of transportation plummeted, but bikes plummeted less.”
-Citi Bike ridership for April totaled 23,071 rides each day—only 40 percent of last April’s ridership, but still far higher, as a percentage of regular traffic, than the use of subways, buses, or commuter rail.
-Now, with warmer weather, “Citi Bike is seeing record ridership on the weekends,” and ridership on weekdays is near-even with last year’s.
+Citi Bike ridership for April 2020 totaled 23,071 rides each day—only 40 percent of April 2019’s ridership, but still far higher, as a percentage of regular traffic, than the use of subways, buses, or commuter rail.
+With warmer weather, “Citi Bike was seeing record ridership on the weekends.”
 To accommodate and encourage higher ridership—both on Citi Bike and on personally owned bikes—the city is building out bike lanes on major corridors and key connections to bridges, such as Brooklyn’s Fourth Avenue.
 “We did nine miles of bike lanes in a week and a half, which, for us, is pretty astonishing,” says Trottenberg.
 The city is working with Citi Bike, a private franchise owned by ride-hail company Lyft, to add new bike stations within core Manhattan and to expand the overall system.
 At 149th Street in the South Bronx, for example, is a “brand-new shining Citi Bike station,” she points out; at another new bike lane nearby, she “watched two medical workers in their scrubs hop on the bikes and ride off.”
-Still, the city can be far more aggressive about building safe infrastructure for new cyclists; other major cities, including Paris, have turned over entire avenues to bicyclists.

 Longer term, the MTA faces an even tougher problem: where to find money for the tens of billions of dollars in planned upgrades, replacements and repairs, and new construction that it must do over the next five years.
 Prior to Covid-19, the MTA had planned a $54.8 billion, five-year, infrastructure “capital” budget, including everything from modernizing more subway signals to finishing the East Side Access project that will bring Long Island Rail Road trains to destinations beneath Grand Central Terminal.

 Even pre-pandemic, the MTA’s financing plan for these investments was tenuous.
-Its biggest source of funding was $25 billion in bonds backed by $1.5 billion in annual revenues from congestion pricing, set to start next January, and sundry new taxes and fees passed by the state legislature last year, including a “mansion tax” on high-value property.
-Now, though, congestion pricing is delayed by at least a year, and it is highly unlikely that it will generate the money desired; high-end home sales, too, are down.
-The next-biggest funding source was going to be $10 billion in new bonds backed by the MTA’s general fare revenues.
-But this added debt (the MTA already owes $46 billion) would have increased the authority’s total debt burden by nearly one-fourth and brought annual debt costs from $2.8 billion this year to $4.3 billion by 2023—impossible to pay under current conditions.
+Its biggest source of funding was $25 billion from congestion pricing—which has not yet begun, though it had been set to start in January 2021—and sundry new taxes and fees passed by the state legislature in 2019, including a “mansion tax” on high-value property.
+Now, though, it’s highly unlikely that congestion pricing will start on time, or that it will generate the money desired; high-end home sales, too, are down.
+The next-biggest funding source was going to be $10 billion in new bonds.
+But this added debt (the MTA already owes $44 billion) would have increased the authority’s total debt burden by nearly one-fourth and brought annual debt costs from $2.8 billion in 2020 to $4.3 billion by 2023—impossible to pay under current conditions.
 The MTA also depends on direct contributions of $6 billion from the state and city—highly unlikely when both levels of government face multibillion-dollar budget deficits.
 “They’re gonna be up shit creek,” warns Richard Ravitch, the early 1980s–era MTA chairman.

 Here, the best answer again would be federal funding, tied to cost reform: Why not take advantage of historic low ridership to do more work, more quickly, without inconveniencing passengers?
 If federal funding isn’t forthcoming to pay the full capital program—the MTA had already budgeted $10.5 billion from the feds, pre-Covid—the authority should prioritize repair and replacement, argues Philip Plotch, author of Last Subway and a political science professor at Saint Peter’s University.
 “The MTA needs to properly maintain all of its facilities and equipment, and replace them once they become more expensive to maintain than to replace.
 That would make the transit system more efficient and the workforce more productive,” he says.
 “Pumps, fans, and signals” are “essential, if we do not want floods destroying our stations, smoke asphyxiating riders, and trains crashing into each other.”